bloc97/CrossAttentionControl/README.md

 **All images shown below are generated using the same seed.
 The initial and target images must be generated with the same seed for cross attention control to work.**

 ## New: Image inversion
 This method takes an existing image and finds its corresponding gaussian latent vector using a modified inverse DDIM process that keeps compatibility with other ODE schedulers such as K-LMS, then edits using prompt to prompt editing with cross attention control.
+A finite difference gradient descent method that corrects for high CFG values is also provided.
+It allows inversion with higher CFG values (eg. 3.0-5.0), while without it only CFG values below 3.0 are usable.

 Middle: Original image
 Top left: Reconstructed image using the prompt `a photo of a woman with blonde hair`